solliancenet/microsoft-mysql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

 ## Setup

-You can utilize Visual Studio or Visual Studio Code to create Azure Functions.
+It is possible to utilize Visual Studio or Visual Studio Code to create Azure Functions.

 ### Visual Studio

 - Install [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/downloads/)
   - Expand the **Download Visual Studio with .NET** dropdown for an installation package with the .NET SDK
-  - Once Visual Studio loads, sign in with your Azure account
+  - Once Visual Studio loads, sign in with an Azure account
 - Install the [Azure Functions core tools MSI](https://go.microsoft.com/fwlink/?linkid=2174087)

 #### Install the Azure development workload for Visual Studio